- News Archive

 “The end goal that Dr. Leeds told me was an internship with Deloitte Tax LLP could become a full-time job with Deloitte, and a job with Deloitte is a successful career,” Justin recalls.

 Mission accomplished.
-Justin, who graduated in May, has accepted an offer from the Deloitte’s Nashville office that will defer his appointment to a full-time position until next year after he completes his Master of Science in Accounting (MSA) and is CPA certified before moving to Tennessee.
+Justin, who graduated in May 2022, accepted an offer from the Deloitte’s Nashville office that will defer his appointment to a full-time position until later this year after he completes his Master of Science in Accounting (MSA) at Dominican and is CPA certified before moving to Tennessee.

 Justin’s journey with Deloitte started in 2020 with a summer accounting mentorship with Rob Massey, a partner with Deloitte Tax LLP, that evolved into an internship on Massey’s Tax-Aid team.